singingwolfboy/netlify-home/_posts/2015-10-30-domain-aliases-as-many-as-you-like.md

 ---
-title: Domain Aliases - as many as you like
+title: Domain Aliases–as many as you like
 author: Matt Biilmann
 image: null
 short_title: Domain Aliases